Skip to content

 Deployment

 Getting shard-db into a real environment.
-Covers systemd, reverse proxy for TLS, bind-address hardening, logs, and health checks.
+Covers systemd, native TLS (built in) and reverse-proxy TLS (HAProxy / nginx) as options, bind-address hardening, logs, and health checks.

 Prerequisites